 The Director must reject a complaint about an incident which occurred more than 24 months before the complaint is made unless in the Director’s opinion the person who made the complaint has shown good reason for the delay.

-[Section 24 amended by No. 33 of 2010 s.
+[Section 24 amended: No. 33 of 2010 s.
 13.]

 25. What complaints can be about